carldaws/hotwire_react/README.md

-# TurboReact
+# HotwireReact

-TurboReact is a Ruby gem that seamlessly integrates React into Rails 7 projects using esbuild.
+HotwireReact is a Ruby gem that seamlessly integrates React into Rails 7 projects using esbuild.

 It allows you to create React components in the app/javascript/components directory and include them in your Rails views with a <%= component "ComponentName" %> helper.

-This gem is designed to work alongside Hotwire/Turbo, providing a useTurboFetch hook to allow React components to send JSON to Rails controllers and receive back and render TurboStreams.
+This gem is designed to work alongside Hotwire, providing a useTurboFetch hook to allow React components to send JSON to Rails controllers and receive back and render TurboStreams.

 ## Features

 - **Easy Integration**: Add React components to your Rails views effortlessly.
-- **Hotwire/Turbo Compatibility**: Use the useTurboFetch hook for seamless integration with TurboStreams.
+- **Hotwire/ Compatibility**: Use the useTurboFetch hook for seamless integration with TurboStreams.
 - **JavaScript and TypeScript Support**: Write your components in either JavaScript or TypeScript.
 - **Automatic Setup**: Installs react and react-dom (and types and TypeScript, if using) and sets up your project with necessary files.